redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/RedKiteCmsBundle/README.md

 --------------------
 To browse your site, simply open a browser and point to **http://localhost** or whatever your domain is.

-To work with RedKiteCms simply point to **http://localhost/alcms.php/backend/login**
+To work with RedKiteCms simply point to **http://localhost/rkcms.php/backend/login**

-You may debug your application using the alcms_dev.php environment: **http://localhost/alcms_dev.php/backend/login**
+You may debug your application using the rkcms_dev.php environment: **http://localhost/rkcms_dev.php/backend/login**

 The page is blank
 -----------------
 If you encounter a blank web page, something went wrong.
-To understand what's appened, you could open the same page in the _dev environment or open the alcms.php and change the following row from:
+To understand what's appened, you could open the same page in the _dev environment or open the rkcms.php and change the following row from:

-    $kernel = new AppKernel('alcms', false);
+    $kernel = new AppKernel('rkcms', false);

 to

-    $kernel = new AppKernel('alcms', true);
+    $kernel = new AppKernel('rkcms', true);

 Documentation